-- Immunocompromised individuals; - Different age groups, with a focus on the elderly (e.g., < 35, 35 < 45, 45 < 55, 55 < 65, 65 < 75, > 75); - Individuals with specific comorbidities; - Individuals receiving only one dose of Pfizer-BioNTech COVID-19 vaccine; - Individuals with prior SARS-CoV-2 infection based on medical history or pre-vaccination serology; - Individuals with regular use of VHA medical care, defined as at least two outpatient (excluding ED, as ED visits may not be considered regular) or inpatient encounters in the one year prior to vaccination.
+- Different age groups, with a focus on the elderly (e.g., $< 35, 35 < 45, 45 < 55, 55 < 65, 65 < 75, <math>\ge 75$); - Individuals with specific comorbidities identified as high risk for COVID-19 by the CDC (i.e., cancer, chronic kidney disease, chronic obstruction pulmonary disease [COPD], Down Syndrome, cardiovascular conditions [e.g., heart failure, coronary artery disease, or cardiomyopathies], immunocompromised state from solid organ transplant, obesity [body mass index (BMI) of 30 kg/m2 or higher but < 40 kg/m2], severe obesity [BMI of 40 kg/m2or higher], sickle cell disease, smoking, type 1 and 2 diabetes mellitus);12 - Individuals receiving only one dose of Pfizer-BioNTech COVID-19 vaccine; - Individuals with prior SARS-CoV-2 infection based on medical history or pre-vaccination serology (Appendix Table 4); - Individuals with regular use of VHA medical care, defined as at least two outpatient (excluding emergency department [ED], as ED visits may not be considered regular) or inpatient encounters in the one year prior to vaccination.
 The encounters must be separated by > 30 days (for inpatient, by admission date), and at least one must be within six months prior to the date of vaccination.
-This will ensure that individuals have ongoing health care encounters, particularly near the vaccination date, and regularly receive their healthcare from VHA facilities, rather than outside facilities that would not be captured in the CDW;

-• Individuals who are in the VA priority group 1 Veteran.
-These individuals have either the highest levels of service connected disability (≥50% disabling), are considered unemployable, or have received the medal of honor.27 Individuals categorized as priority group 1 are the highest priority for VHA care.
-This will ensure that the individual is more likely to receive all of their care from a VA facility.
+This will ensure that individuals have ongoing health care encounters, particularly near the vaccination date, and regularly receive their healthcare from VHA facilities, rather than outside facilities that would not be captured in the VHA's Corporate Data Warehouse (CDW); - Individuals who are in the VA priority group 1 Veteran.
+These individuals have either the highest levels of service connected disability (≥50% disabling), are considered unemployable, or have received the medal of honor.33 Individuals categorized as priority group 1 are the highest priority for VHA care.
+This will ensure that the individual is more likely to receive all of their care from a VA facility. - Individuals enrolled in the VHA with dual coverage who are also identified in the Centers for Medicare & Medicaid Services (CMS) Medicare administrative claims data, which will be linked to the CDW, in order to supplement CDW data for a more complete evaluation of healthcare encounters.